 5 Possible Outcomes of an Audit

-After you’ve been audited, different possible outcomes may arise.
+After the IRS has audited you, different possible outcomes may arise.
 Here are some of them:

 1. No change in your tax return